treebridge/treebridge.github.io/docs/domain.md

 ## Connecting Domain with Github

+1. make sure `gulp` is not running
-1. go to your repo on github, under Settings > GitHub Pages > Custom Domain and type the domain you want to point to
+1. create a `CNAME` file on your `edit/` folder.
+Inside it, type the domain you want your github hosting to point to, on first line, save it
+1. run `gulp` again. your `CNAME` will be up on next `gulp publish`
 2. In your DNS manager, setup two `cname` records.
 One for the root apex (@) and one for www.
 Both point to `username.github.io`.
 If your DNS provider does **NOT** support `ALIAS` records on the root apex (@), simply create `A` records that point to `192.30.252.153` and `192.30.252.154`
 3 Wait til your name servers update: `dig yourdomain.com +nostats +nocomments +nocmd`